 With the proper care, there is no biological reason why kids today should not enjoy their natural teeth for a lifetime, but starting early is essential.
 The American Academy of Pediatric Dentistry recommends that children have their first dental appointment on or before their first birthday.
 Early dental care creates the foundation for a healthy smile that can last a lifetime.

-If you want a St. Paul dentist who stays on top of the latest developments in dentistry and enjoys providing dental care for patients of all ages, contact Highgrove Dental Care and schedule an appointment with Dr. Terry O’Neill.
-His experience and gentle nature make dentistry an exciting and enjoyable experience for kids of all ages.
+If you want a St. Paul dentist who stays on top of the latest developments in dentistry and enjoys providing dental care for patients of all ages, contact Highgrove Dental Care and schedule an appointment with one of our top dentists.
+Their experience and gentle nature make dentistry an exciting and enjoyable experience for kids of all ages.